 If the varnished surface of your painting appears too glossy, you can apply a final coating of Conservar Wax.
 Rub on a thin layer of wax with a soft, lint-free cloth using small circular strokes.
 Allow the wax to dry overnight for the highest degree of matte.
 To create a satin finish, allow the wax to dry for about 4 to 6 hours, and then gently buff.

 Clean all equipment immediately following application.
-Clean brushes with mineral spirits (not odorless mineral spirits), such as Stoddard solvent or a high flash mineral spirits solvent.
+Clean brushes with mineral spirits (not odorless mineral spirits), such as a high flash mineral spirits solvent with an aromatic conent of at least 20%.
 To ensure desired results, always make a test piece for your particular application and surface.

 Use a clean, soft, lint-free rag dampened with naphtha solvent or mineral spirits (Stoddard solvent).
 Gently rub the varnished surface and repeat process until all varnish is removed.
 Do not use stronger solvents.
 Allow to dry and reapply Conservar varnish.